taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 This option is <span class="notranslate"> OFF by default. </span>

-_For CloudLinux OS Shared 6 , CloudLinux OS Shared 7, CloudLinux OS Shared 8 (kmodlve 2.1-2 and later):_
+_For CloudLinux OS 6 , CloudLinux OS 7, CloudLinux OS 8 (kmodlve 2.1-2 and later):_

 To enable <span class="notranslate"> IO </span> Limits latency and set it to 10 seconds:
 <div class="notranslate">